Sustainability Data

 Boundary: HD, SPE, GA, FT, PE, AS, IP

-*Of those taking childcare leave (male), 52 people took spouse childcare leave and 35 people used the childcare leave system.
+*Of those taking childcare leave (male), 43 people took childcare leave and 76 people took one-time holidays for childcare purposes.
+(Of which

 ● Ratio of employees taking childcare leave